golang-leipzig/golang-leipzig.github.io/notes/2026-05-01-yoloai-impressions.md

 ## Development

-* adding a new agent is not too hard, but not requires changes in a couple of places
+* adding a new agent was not too hard (with some agentic ai hints), but requires changes in a couple of places
+* depending on the angle, there may be a bit of churn going forward keeping all sandboxed agent implementations, configurations, etc. up-to-date and in sync with upstream changes

-## Summary
+## Quick Summary

 Great sandboxing tool that requires a bit of setup, but once that's done offers a familiar lifecycle for secure agentic coding.
 Agent agnostic, but requires